Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Theory

 Here $\mathcal{L}$ is the forward Born operator.

-The standard method of reverse-time migration involves obtaining an approximate reflectivity model by taking the adjoint of $\mathcal{L}$ and applying it to the observed scattered data:
+The standard method of reverse-time migration involves obtaining an approximate perturbation model by taking the adjoint of $\mathcal{L}$ and applying it to the observed scattered data:

-Due to the fact that the adjoint of this kernel is merely an approximation of its inverse, the resolution of the reflectivity model obtained through this process is limited.
+Since the adjoint of this kernel is merely an approximation of its inverse, the resolution of the perturbation model obtained through this process is limited.

-To tackle the problem of limited resolution, scholars have adopted a least-squares strategy in which the adjoint operator ($\mathcal{L}^\dagger$) is substituted with a damped least-squares solution, as suggested in references \citep{Marquardt,Dai,Dutta}:
+To tackle the problem of limited resolution, scholars have adopted a least-squares strategy in which the adjoint operator ($\mathcal{L}^\dagger$) is substituted with a damped least-squares solution \citep{Marquardt,Dai,Dutta}:

-Unfortunately, calculating the Hessian matrix ($\mathcal{L}^{\dagger}\mathcal{L}$) and its inverse is computationally infeasible.
-As an alternative, an iterative algorithm that minimizes the L2-norm of the discrepancy between the observed and anticipated data is often used to update the reflectivity model:
+Here, $\mathcal{L}^{\dagger}\mathcal{L}$ is the Hessian matrix, and $\epsilon$ is a damping factor.Unfortunately, calculating the Hessian matrix ($\mathcal{L}^{\dagger}\mathcal{L}$) and its inverse is computationally infeasible.
+As an alternative, an iterative algorithm that minimizes the L2-norm of the discrepancy between the observed and predicted data is often used to update the perturbation model:

 One potential way to tackle this optimization problem is by utilizing a conjugate gradient algorithm \citep{nocedal_wright_2006}.
-In least-squares reverse-time migration, the background velocity model ($c_0(\textbf{x}$)) is not changed, and only the reflectivity model ($\delta m$) is updated, resulting in the Green's functions of Equation~\ref{scat_int} being calculated only once.
+In least-squares reverse-time migration, the background velocity model ($c_0(\textbf{x}$)) is not changed, and only the perturbation model ($\delta m$) is updated, resulting in the Green's functions of Equation~\ref{scat_int} being calculated only once.
 To learn more about least-squares reverse-time migration, please see \cite{SeisInv}.